-Personal training offers you the chance to help others achieve their exercise goals and is an ideal career path for anyone who is passionate about keeping fit and healthy
+Personal trainers help others to achieve their fitness goals.
+It's an ideal career for anyone who is passionate about staying healthy

 A personal trainer creates one-on-one fitness programmes for their clients, motivating and guiding them to achieve their goals.

-Similar roles include fitness instructors and gym instructors, but a personal trainer holds more fitness qualifications, meaning they're able to provide clients with tailored health and exercise advice.
+Similar roles include fitness instructor and gym instructor, but a personal trainer holds more fitness qualifications, meaning they're able to provide clients with tailored health and exercise advice.
 It's not uncommon for those new to the industry to train as a fitness or gym instructor first before qualifying as a personal trainer.

-You'll generally work in a gym or a similar setting, but can take sessions outdoors or to other venues.
+You'll work in a gym or a similar setting but can take sessions outdoors or to other venues.

 - conducting fitness assessments to establish client fitness and skill level

-- holding one-on-one or group sessions with your clients
+- holding one-on-one or group sessions with clients

 - identifying goals and creating tailored exercise plans